QuantEcon/lecture-python-advanced.myst/_sources/dyn_stack.md

 $\{q_{1t+1}, v_{1t} \}_{t=0}^\infty$ and a minimum with respect to
 $\{ \lambda_t\}_{t=0}^\infty$.

-We approach this problem using methods described in Ljungqvist and Sargent RMT5 chapter 2, appendix A and Macroeconomic Theory, 2nd edition, chapter IX.
+We approach this problem using methods described in {cite}`Ljungqvist2012`, chapter 2, appendix A and {cite}`Sargent1987`, chapter IX.

 First-order conditions for this problem are